 The Australia New Zealand Closer Economic Relations Trade Agreement (known as ANZCERTA or the CER Agreement) covers substantially all trans-Tasman trade in goods, including agricultural products and services.

-The Australia-China Council (ACC) was established to foster people-to-people relations between Australia and China.
+Established in 1978 to promote mutual understanding and foster people-to-people relations between Australia and China.

 Find details of address, telephone and fax numbers for Australian embassies, high commissions, consulates and multilateral mission offices around the world.

 Index page with a fully searchable, hypertext-linked resource that includes treaty texts (Australian Treaty Series), indexes, status lists, and explanatory material.